Busuyem/Laravel-Web-Blog-App/readme.md

-This is a website with a blog session developed with Laravel version 5.8.
-The front-end design still in progress.
+This is a simple forum developed with Laravel version 5.8.
+It allows user to register, login and write any article of their choice for the public to see.
+Users can also control their posts in their respective dashboard.